Commitment to openness and transparency

 Sustainability Committee

-The Sustainability Committee consists of three members of the Board of Directors with expertise in different areas of ESG.
-The Sustainability Committee prepares sustainability-related topics for discussion and decisionmaking in the Board of Directors.
-The Sustainability Committee focuses on the following areas: completing a formal ESG risk and opportunity assessment via the Materiality Analysis; setting measurable goals that are aligned with the company’s overall strategy.
+The Sustainability Committee (SC) consists of three Board Members, each of whom brings expertise in a specific ESG area.
+The Sustainability Committee prepares sustainability-related topics for discussion and decisionmaking on the Board of Directors.
+The SC focuses on the following areas: validating a formal ESG impact, risk, and opportunity assessment via the Double Materiality Assessment (DMA); monitoring regulatory developments and their impacts on Sika; setting measurable goals that are aligned with the company’s strategy; and the approval of the annual Sustainability Report.
 After each meeting, a report was issued to the full Board of Directors.
-As a general rule, the Chair of the Board of Directors, the CEO, the CFO, and the Chief Innovation & Sustainability Officer attend the meetings of the Sustainability Committee in an advisory capacity.
+As a general rule, the Chairperson of the Board of Directors, the CEO, the CFO, and the Chief Innovation & Sustainability Officer attend the meetings of the Sustainability Committee in an advisory capacity.
 Meetings are generally held every two to three months, lasting between one and a half and two hours.
 In the year under review, the Sustainability Committee met five times.
-Viktor W. Balli and Lucrèce Foufopoulos-De Ridder attended all five meetings.
-Paul Schuler, member of the Sustainability Committee as of March 26, 2024, was present at four of the five meetings.
-Paul Hälg, Chair of the Board of Directors until March 26, 2024, was present at one of five meetings.
-Thierry F. J. Vanlancker, member and Chair of the Sustainability Committee until March 26, 2024, and Chair of the Board as of March 26, 2024, was present at four of the five meetings.
-The CEO, the CFO, and the Chief Sustainability & Innovation Officer all attended all five meetings.
-Through one of the committee members and the CFO, there is a valuable interlink between non-financial and financial aspects in the areas of reporting, auditing, and risk management.
+Lucrèce Foufopoulos-De Ridder, Viktor W. Balli, and Paul Schuler attended all five meetings.
+Thierry Vanlancker, Chairperson of the Board, was present at five of the five meetings.
+The CEO, the CFO, and the Chief Sustainability & Innovation Officer attended all five meetings.
+Through one of the committee members and the CFO, there is a valuable link between non-financial and financial aspects in the areas of reporting, auditing, and risk management.

 Attendance of individual Sustainability Committee members

 Within the framework of its non-transferable and inalienable duties, the Board of Directors of Sika supervises Group Management.
-The CEO, as well as the CFO, report to the Board of Directors in writing on the development of business at least once per month.
-Extraordinary events are reported immediately to the Chair of the Board of Directors or the Audit Committee, insofar as such events relate to the latter’s area of responsibility.
-In every meeting, the Chair of the Board of Directors, or, at the Chair’s instruction, the CEO, informs the Board of Directors about the ongoing business.
+The CEO and the CFO report to the Board of Directors in writing on the development of business at least once per month.
+Extraordinary events are reported immediately to the Chairperson of the Board of Directors or the Audit Committee, insofar as such events relate to the latter’s area of responsibility.
+In every meeting, the Chairperson of the Board of Directors, or, at the Chairperson’s instruction, the CEO, informs the Board of Directors about the ongoing business.
 More detailed information regarding the information and reporting rights can be found in the Organizational Rules of Sika AG and Sika Group on page 5, section 3.4.

 Within the framework of the resolutions of the Board of Directors, Sika’s operative leadership is incumbent on Group Management.
-The structure of Group Management is outlined at the beginning of the Corporate Governance section, on p.177 of this report.
-The Members of Group Management and their functions as per the balance sheet date of December 31, 2024, are listed on p.172 of this report.
-Detailed information on their backgrounds and activities can be found on p.173 to p.175 of this report.
-The curricula vitae of the members of Group Management over the last five years can be found in the Annual Report 2023 on p.162, in the Annual Report 2022 on p.165, in the Annual Report 2021 on p.153, in the Annual Report 2020 on p.69 and 70, and in the Annual Report 2019 on p.61 and 62 (all available here).
+The structure of Group Management is outlined at the beginning of the Corporate Governance section, on p.186 of this report.
+The members of Group Management and their functions as per the balance sheet date of December 31, 2025, are listed on p.181 of this report.
+Detailed information on their backgrounds and activities can be found on p.182 to p.184 of this report.
+The curricula vitae of the members of Group Management over the last five years can be found in the Annual Report 2024 on p.173–175, in the Annual Report 2023 on p.162, in the Annual Report 2022 on p.165, in the Annual Report 2021 on p.153, in the Annual Report 2020 on p.69 and 70 (all available here).

 Sika has not entered into any management contracts with companies (or natural persons) outside the Sika Group.